DexterInd/GrovePi_Zero_Example_Programs/README.md

 GrovePi Zero Example Programs for getting started with the GrovePi Zero!

 ## Quickstart
-Follow the quickstart guide to (setup the GrovePi and setup the software here)[https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/]
+Follow the quickstart guide to [setup the GrovePi and setup the software here](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/).

 1. In the command line type:
 `sudo curl -kL dexterindustries.com/update_grovepi | bash`